 Are you looking for a Work Breakdown Structure example?

-This method is frequently used in project management to break a project down into activities, tasks and subtasks.
-This helps to identify all of the elements and deliverables that are required to organize a project as a whole.
+This method is frequently used in project management to break a project down into more easily completed activities, tasks, and subtasks.
+This helps to identify all the elements and deliverables that are required to organize a project as a whole.

-A Work Breakdown Structure is often presented in the form of a chart, it is a visual representation of all team management and project planning processes.
-This gives you a clear overview of your projects and, you can use it to plan your schedule and calculate your estimated budget.
+A Work Breakdown Structure is a visual representation of all team management and project planning processes.
+This gives you a clear overview of your project, and you can use it to plan your schedule or calculate your estimated budget.

 But how do you create an Agile Work Breakdown Structure?